stan-dev/cmdstanpy/docsrc/hello_world.rst

 Fitting the model
 ^^^^^^^^^^^^^^^^^

-The :meth:`CmdStanModel.sample` method is used to do Bayesian inference over the model conditioned on data using  using Hamiltonian Monte Carlo (HMC) sampling.
+The :meth:`~CmdStanModel.sample` method is used to do Bayesian inference over the model conditioned on data using  using Hamiltonian Monte Carlo (HMC) sampling.
 It runs Stan's HMC-NUTS sampler on the model and data and returns a :class:`CmdStanMCMC` object.
 The data can be specified either as a filepath or a Python dictionary; in this example, we use the example datafile `bernoulli.data.json`:

-By default, the ``sample`` method runs 4 sampler chains.
+By default, the :meth:`~CmdStanModel.sample` method runs 4 sampler chains.
 The ``output_dir`` argument is an optional argument which specifies the path to the output directory used by CmdStan.
-If this argument is omitted, the output files are written to a temporary directory which is deleted when the current Python session is terminated. [#]_
+If this argument is omitted, the output files are written to a temporary directory which is deleted when the current Python session is terminated.

 .. ipython:: python